 In English, if I make a grammar mistake there is a pretty good chance you can still understand me.

-The reason I’m telling you this is because I don’t want you to give up early if you’re seeing a lot of error messages & if things don’t make a lot of sense.
+I’m telling you this is because I don’t want you to give up early if you’re seeing a lot of error messages & if things don’t make a lot of sense.

 These things are normal: